- Home

 It is, however, possible to plan ahead for funeral costs with a funeral plan or life insurance policy, although it’s important to get to grips with the various types of plan and cover first, along with their pros and cons.

-Making provisions for your funeral costs means that your family or friends won’t have to worry about footing a hefty bill in what is already an emotional time.
+Making provisions for your funeral costs means that your family or friends won’t have to worry about footing a hefty bill in what is already a particularly upsetting and emotional time.

-The average funeral in the UK is about 23% more expensive than a decade ago, according to SunLife.
+The average cost of a traditional attended funeral in the UK has risen by a massive 146% over the past 22 years, according to SunLife’s 2026 Cost of Dying report.
 As a result, more and more people are setting up funeral plans or taking out life insurance in order to cover some or all of the cost.

 The term “funeral insurance” is often used loosely to refer to either of these options, as either way, you’re making a payment (or payments) in advance so that your funeral can be paid off later.